chilipadiboy/protect-PM-Lee-frontend/Final Report.md

     1. NRIC number
     1. Password
     1. Role

+### Login:
+The user will log in with his `NRIC`, `Password`, and `Role` created by an `Administrator`.
+He will have a choice to login with/without a 2FA tag.
+If the latter is chosen, he will be required to pair his 2FA tag (if applicable) before logging in.
+The web app generates a unique salt for the user and adds it to his registered password.
+The web app generates a hash of the resultant value using SHA256 and stores both the user's hash and salt in the database of the web app.
+The private and public keys of each user are generated via the ED25519.

 ### Security Claims:
+Since the 2FA tags are issued by the `administrators`, the `administrators` could obtain the user's public key from the tag and store the web app's public key in the tag manually without the need for transmission of the keys.
+This eliminates the risk of malicious parties intercepting and giving incorrect public keys if the keys were to be transmitted instead.

 **Cross-Site Scripting (XSS)** and **SQL Injection** will not be possible for our login page as user inputs will be **escaped**.
 In addition, we are **validating** user inputs by implementing regex checks to ensure NRIC conforms to the standard format (eg. S1234567A).
 Lastly, we sanitise our `Role` input to that of a dropdown menu as there is only a few roles possible to log in as.

 ## Security for Client & Server Communication